otihub/datgists/tdyTipsAndTricks.md

 - Bring data!
 You never know when you are going to need to make a map.
 Email yourself a copy of the admin boundaires and surrounding countries...just incase!
 - Give the Graphics team plenty of time to make any prodcuts you need
 - Organize as many meetings as you can before you head out (at a minimum a kickoff meeting).
 Think if it makes sense to have them be in groups or one on one.
 Recommended: Meeting with SMT on first and last day in the office.
 - Ask if the OTI or IP Field corners want maps printed off the plotter...people like big printed maps in their office.
-Also, ask  field wants any other goodies from America (candy, etc.)
+Also, ask if field wants any other goodies from America (candy, etc.)

 ## While You are Out there
 - Take good notes!
 This will help when writing your Trip Report